stef/pwdsphinx/README.md

 ## Dependencies

-You need [libsphinx](https://github.com/stef/libsphinx) and [libequihash](https://github.com/stef/equihash/) for the python reference frontend.
+You need [liboprf](https://github.com/stef/liboprf) and [libequihash](https://github.com/stef/equihash/) for the python reference frontend.

-You need also to install `pysodium` using either your OS package manager or pip.
+You need also to install `pysodium` and `pyoprf` using either your OS package manager or pip.

 If you want to use also the websphinx browser extension you need to install also an X11 variant of pinentry from the gnupg project: